“Humanity must perforce prey on itself,

 Man’s life is cheap as beast’s” (2.4 304-307).

-Lear is on a fatalistic venture into the unknown wherein all desires and conventions are gutted.
+Lear embarks upon a fatalistic venture into the unknown where all desires and conventions are gutted.
 What is left is an unrecognizable madman howling into the void.
-Humankind simply cannot live by the Marxist slogan of “each according to his need,” instead people need the comfort, joy, art, bounty, and beauty that comes from leisure afforded by civilization.
+Humankind simply cannot live by the Marxist slogan of “each according to his need.”
+Instead people need the comfort, joy, art, bounty, and beauty that comes from leisure afforded by civilization.
 However, having been reduced to a foolish old man and a lowly beggar, Lear’s universal Pyrrhonic doubt leads him to suggest that perhaps even the gods are unjust.
-Lear no longer believes in justice and finds that isolated man in the State of Nature is either a god or a beast, but finding neither, Lear discovers life on this barren heath to be “solitary, nasty, brutish, and short.”
-Much like Lear, modern political philosophy examines ancient political questions through a reductive lens, as well.
+Lear no longer believes in justice and he finds that isolated man within the State of Nature is either a god or a beast, but finding neither, Lear discovers that life on this barren heath is “solitary, nasty, brutish, and short.”
+Much like Lear, modern political philosophy examines ancient political questions through this same reductive lens.
 In Leviathan (1651), Thomas Hobbes invokes the image of natural man stripped of all conventions, struggling in a war of all against all until forming a compact to secure a temporary peace.
 This image is predicated on a reduction of the body politic to its component parts (i.e. individual people) so they can form a “social contract” which tempers their inner bestial impulses.
-However, Shakespeare anticipates this forthcoming school of thought and examines it with a skeptical eye in King Lear.
+However, Shakespeare seems to anticipate this forthcoming school of thought and examines it with a skeptical eye in King Lear.
 Whereas Hobbes begins with a singular man alone in the State of Nature, Shakespeare begins with an orderly kingdom and we watch as it devolves into chaos.
-In many ways, Shakespeare agrees with Aristotle that the State of Nature for humanity exists within the body politic.
-King Lear does not present a speculative fairy tale of an individual human roaming outside the confines of politics.
-For Aristotle “Man is a political animal.”
+In many ways, Shakespeare agrees with Aristotle that the State of Nature for humanity exists within the body politic where “Man is a political animal.”
+King Lear does not present a speculative fairy tale about individual human beings roaming around outside the confines of politics.
 By nature, humanity is a political species –existing within tribes, cities, kingdoms, and states.
-Whereas modern thinkers like Rousseau and Hobbes take a reductionist approach to politics, Aristotle, in contrast, defines a thing by its perfection, excellence, or that which is when its growth is completed into its highest form.
-This is the meaning of nature in the Aristotelian sense.
+Whereas modern thinkers like Rousseau and Hobbes take a reductionist approach to politics, Aristotle, in contrast, defines a thing by its perfection, its excellence, or that which it is when its growth is completed into its highest form.
+This is the meaning of Nature in the Aristotelian sense.
 Isolated humans roaming about in the Hobbesian State of Nature would be as unrecognizable to us as beasts.
 Perhaps this is why Lear and Edgar (as Poor Tom) both appear to be inhuman and animalistic to other people.

 At this point in the play, two parallel mock trials occur in Act III, one of Edmund and the other of Goneril and Regan, but both appear to be little more than a farce, a crude perversion of justice.
 Legal recriminations fall on deaf ears in the State of Nature.
-In some ways, Lear’s voyage into the State of Nature is the parallel of Shakespeare’s comedy, As You Like It.
-Both King Lear and As You Like It represent mirror comic and tragic versions of the same story, not unlike the relationship between A Midsummer Night’s Dream and Romeo and Juliet (Shakespeare meets Socrates’s challenge at the end of Plato’s Symposium that the best of poets can craft both tragedy as well as comedy).
-In comedy there is fertility, abundance, and bounty (such as a lush Arcadian Forest and the burgeoning young love in As You Like It), whereas in tragedy there is dearth and deprivation (such as the childless, loveless barren heath in King Lear).
+In some ways, Lear’s voyage into Nature is the parallel of Shakespeare’s comedy, As You Like It.
+Both King Lear and As You Like It represent mirror comic and tragic versions of the same story, not unlike the relationship between A Midsummer Night’s Dream and Romeo and Juliet (perhaps in this way, Shakespeare meets Socrates’s challenge at the end of Plato’s Symposium by demonstrating that the best of poets can craft both tragedy as well as comedy alike).
+In comedy there is fertility, abundance, and bounty (such as the lush Arcadian Forest and the burgeoning young love featured in As You Like It), whereas in tragedy there is dearth and deprivation (such as the childless and loveless barren heath in King Lear).

 Whereas Edgar (as Poor Tom) reintroduces religion, Gloucester reintroduces shelter and the comforts of society.
 Lear’s experiment as Natural Man is ended as he is made to be civilized again.
 From here, Lear’s kingdom is reconstructed.
 The former king reappears adorned in a lavish crown of flowers, proclaiming “Nature’s above art in that respect.”
-However, the rule of Goneril and Regan still threatens the king’s life.
+However, the rule of Goneril and Regan still threatens his life.
 The French army lands at Dover (in Kent’s territory) as war has come to Briton.
-It was Kent who had written to Cordelia about the whole affair –was he right to do so?
+It was Kent who had written to Cordelia about the whole situation –and was he right to do so?
 Either way, Kent escapes with Lear to join the king’s allies at Dover, while Gloucester is betrayed by his bastard son, Edmund, and he is brutally blinded, left to wander with his disguised son, Edgar (who assumes yet another visage, this time of a “poor man”).
 Gloucester, blinded and betrayed, now wishes to leap from the cliffs to his death, but in disguise, Edgar concocts a ruse wherein his father merely believes he has been rescued by divine intervention.
 As with Poor Tom, Edgar realizes that what matters most to the elder ruling generation of England is what they believe, even if it be a lie.
 Edgar later reveals his true identity to his father offstage which causes Gloucester such great joy that he dies.
-Across the country, all parties converge on Dover –the armies under the unnatural rule of Goneril, Regan, and Edmund (who has unnaturally claimed his father’s inheritance) against an uneasy alliance of France, the forces of Kent, and those still loyal to Lear.
+Across the country, all parties converge on Dover –the armies under the unnatural rule of Goneril, Regan, and Edmund (the latter of whom has forcibly taken his father’s inheritance) and they fight against an uneasy alliance of France, the forces of Kent, and those still loyal to Lear.
 Notably, the King of France departs before the battle begins in order to attend to more pressing domestic matters.
-France is not a kingdom divided against itself like England, rather it possesses a king who addresses the nation’s internal woes before seeking his own ambitions abroad.
+France is not a kingdom divided against itself like Briton, rather it possesses a king who addresses the nation’s internal woes before seeking his own personal ambitions abroad.
 With the king gone, it is left to Queen Cordelia to lead the banner of France (even though earlier in the play we were told Monsieur La Far was left in charge of the French troops).

 Ordinarily, as custom would have it, the king’s crown would pass down to his firstborn.
 However, by the play’s end, Lear and his seed have all been exterminated.
-Egoism is outwitted and outmaneuvered as the disastrous effects of the “love test” are finally undone.
-Therefore, the kingship must be claimed rather than inherited.
-Rather than jointly ruling the kingdom, Kent ominously departs on a personal journey:
+Egoism has been outwitted and outmaneuvered as the disastrous effects of the “love test” are finally undone.
+Therefore, the kingship must be claimed rather than inherited by the end.
+Instead of jointly ruling the kingdom, Kent ominously departs on a personal journey:

 “I have a journey, sir, shortly to go;